asjadnaqvi/climate-econ/README.md

 # Climate econ literature dump

 A dump of my climate econ bibliograph.
-Trying to find causality literature:
+It will be cleaned up.
+On the hunt for causality literature.
+Check back l8r...

 ## Well-being and GDP

 *   Well-being and GDP: Explained (https://neweconomics.org/2020/10/wellbeing-and-gdp-explained)
 *   GDP Is Not a Measure of Human Well-Being (https://hbr.org/2019/10/gdp-is-not-a-measure-of-human-well-being)